I would give this product a "0" rating if it was possible. *sigh*

 Very nice packaging love the air tight jar, but now onto the good stuff whats inside.

 It's a very milky product, having said that it still has body to it so you feel moisturized(a little dewy).
-I really like the way my skin look after I use it.
+I really like the way my skin looks after I use it.
 The ingredients while NOT 100% natural are pretty good.
 Some people say it smell bad, I however like the smell a lot.
+I did not break out from this.

 $65.00 for 1.7oz